 The Company's remuneration is in line with the market norms in order to enable the Company attract competent and experienced resources and ensure that any resources that it engages do not take excessive risks that could be detrimental to the Company.
 It also reduced the risk of significant employees' turnover rate which could potentially increase operation uncertainty and risk.

-The remuneration of BoD members during 2017 was €285.443 in aggregate, which remained the same like last year.
+The remuneration of BoD members during 2018 was €314,207 in aggregate.

 C.1.6 Information about material transactions during the reporting period: